Leave Me Alone (Xu Weizhou song)

 Leave Me Alone (Chinese: 忘了我吧, Pinyin: Wàngle wǒ ba) aka "Forget Me" is a single by Chinese singer-songwriter Xu Weizhou from his album "The Time".
 It is included in the 1st quarter of the album.

 Background and release

 Leave Me Alone, a pop song with a length of four minutes and five seconds is a song about break-up and letting go of the past.
 It is included in the 1st quarter of "The Time".
-The whole quarter was officially released on 10 August 2017 while the official music video was released on 21 August at several Chinese streaming sites as well as YouTube and quickly rose to charts.
+The whole quarter was officially released on 10 August 2017 while the official music video was released on 21 August at several Chinese streaming sites and YouTube and quickly rose to charts.
 In September, it rose to first place on its 3rd week at Billboard China real-time chart.

 Xu Weizhou performed the song live for the first time on 27 August during the 2017 Fresh Asia Music Awards.

 Music video

 Background

 The official music video was shot in London together with a Chinese and Londoner team.
 Xu flew to Paris for Louis Vuitton S/S 2018 Men's Paris Fashion Week on 22 June and went to London later to shoot his music videos for "Leave Me Alone" and "So What".